YieldFi yToken (YUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 YieldFi yToken Historical Price

-According to the latest data gathered on YieldFi yToken live price page, the current price of YieldFi yToken is 1.079USD.
-The circulating supply of YieldFi yToken(YUSD) is 12.20M YUSD , giving it a market capitalization of $13.16M.
+According to the latest data gathered on YieldFi yToken live price page, the current price of YieldFi yToken is 1.081USD.
+The circulating supply of YieldFi yToken(YUSD) is 12.20M YUSD , giving it a market capitalization of $13.18M.

 The YieldFi yToken Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.